KathyZiomek/Tool-DynamicAvraeCommandGenerator/README.md

 - Open the browser console on Kobold+ (you can find this by pressing F12, and ensuring that "Console" is selected in the panel that just opened in your web browser)
 - Paste the code snippet, and press enter.
 This will copy your encounter information to your clipboard.
 - Paste this copied information into the project in the following file: `./sources/koboldPlus.json`
+- Make sure to erase any old data in the file before pasting your own data
 - Save and close this file

 Once your data source is ready, you can now use the tool!

+### Using the Tool

 To use this tool, please follow these steps: